Nick-Damico/react-notes/readme.md

   )
 ```

-## Variables in your JSX
+### Variables in your JSX

 When you inject JavaScript into JSX, that JavaScript is part of the same environment as the rest of the JavaScript in your file.

-This means you can access variables while inside of a JSX expression, even if those variables were declared on the outside.
+This means you can access variables while inside of a JSX expression, even if those variables were declared on the outside because they share lexical scope and outside of those functions they can be found up the scope chain.

 ```JavaScript
   // Declare Variables